 In January 2000, we completed a private placement of 3,157,895 shares of our series D redeemable convertible preferred stock with an affiliate of, and other entities associated with, Dell Computer Corporation and with NBC Interactive Media, Inc. (a division of NBC) at a purchase price of \$5.70 per share.
 We received net proceeds of approximately \$17.9 million from this private placement.
 Our series D redeemable convertible preferred stock will convert, at a two-for-three ratio, into common stock upon the closing of this offering, whereby each two shares of preferred stock will convert into three shares of common stock.
-The common stock has an assumed value of \$14.00 per share (the mid-point of the range set forth on the cover page of this prospectus).
+The common stock had an assumed value of \$10.00 per share on the date of grant.
 In connection with the issuance of our series D redeemable convertible preferred stock, we recorded a non-cash preferred stock dividend of \$18.0 million, which relates to the beneficial conversion feature associated with such preferred stock.
 The amount of this dividend is limited to the gross proceeds received by us in connection with the sale of our series D convertible preferred stock and will be recorded in the first quarter of 2000 because the series D convertible preferred stock is immediately convertible at the option of the holder.